-Akron Falls State Park, in Akron Falls (this side of Buffalo)
+- Sunday, October 9, 2022: 6K at Akron Falls County Park, in Akron Falls (this side of Buffalo)

 Races generally start at 11 AM, which provides enough time for travel and warmup.

 Carpools for the races leave from the southwest corner of Cornell’s B-Lot by the Vet School.
-We’ll communicate the time and other details the day before the race to those who have signed up.
 We can usually coordinate pickups and mini-carpools for people who live en route to a race or far from Cornell.

-Each individual race costs $20, or you can register for the entire five-race series for $70 and get a t-shirt as well.
+Each individual race costs $25, or you can register for the entire five-race series for $85.

 Courses are generally grassy fields with rolling hills.
 Cross-country is faster and easier than trail running, and the distances are quite short, from 5K to 8K.
-But it’s also tougher than road races, and the footing can be wet, muddy, and slippery — some runners like to wear spikes.
+Starting in 2019, men and women run the same distances!
+But it’s also tougher than road races, and the footing can be wet, muddy, and slippery—some runners like to wear spikes.

 Depending on the age category, teams can be either 8 runners with 5 scoring, or 5 runners with 3 scoring.
 Non-scoring runners displace other teams’ runners and are thus still key.
 If we have enough runners in a category, we’ll field multiple teams.